flooyd/solidtd/README.md

 I made a simple tile map editor for 2d games.
+It was my first time using SolidJS.

 Current features:
 Save and Load Map